jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

 ```

 Notes:
+ * Please make Riaan aware if you want to deposit any money into the account as a donation.

-Reporter and Backup:
+Reporter and Backup: Riaan

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 E-mail and Distributions List